patrickmmartin/pith-writings/dao_of_scratch/article.md

 viewed at varying dpi – `Good Point 1: fixed stage extent`.
 The stage is a sprite [Wikipedia-2] and can be given script code, and any number of sprites can be placed on the stage to compose a visual scene.
-The sprites have a scripts container which owns aggregations of code blocks that can interact with stage changes, key and mouse events and manipulate the sprites’ properties.
+The sprites have a scripts container, which owns aggregations of code blocks that can interact with stage changes, key and mouse events and manipulate the sprites’ properties.
 The sprites have a concept of their direction and can be made to orient in any direction, move and ‘bounce’ within the stage area automatically.
-Finally, the large array of primitive code blocks available for the scripts can react to events and messages and with the sprites and allow the programmer to construct a range of different behaviours and visual experiences.
+Finally, the large array of primitive code blocks available for the scripts can react to events and messages and with the sprites, and allow the programmer to construct a range of different behaviours and visual experiences.

 Figure 1 is a grab of a minimal project put together from an empty project